Life at 377 Feet: The History of Conner Prairie’s Balloons

 While traveling and camping west of the Grand Canyon National Park years ago, my spouse and I took in a 30-minute ranger talk one evening entitled, ‘What it feels like to be a canyon’.
 My eyes rolled a bit at the topic, but hey, we were tourists.

 Fast forward 30 year and I now sometimes speculate on what it must feel like to be a balloon…I’m not kidding.
 Much like our personal automobiles, inanimate objects sometimes take on their own personalities.
 Flying machines are no exception.

-Conner Prairie has been flying the same model of balloon, also known as an envelope which holds the hot air, since 2009.
+Conner Prairie has been flying the same model of balloon, also known as an envelope, since 2009.
 Little known to most staff and the public, the balloon crew gives each envelope an unofficial name.
 In the keeping of maritime tradition, aircrafts typically take on feminine names as well.
 Our first balloon, Rhonda, began this internal trend.

 The Inflation of Amélie

 Rhonda served Conner Prairie faithfully for six years until replaced by our current balloon, Amélie, who was inflated in 2015.
 If you’ve noticed a French connection between both names that is intentional.
 As each envelope is custom-designed in France, naturally a French name is required.
 In Amélie’s case, it was to honor the U.S.A.’s extraordinary aviator, Amelia Earhart.

 Amélie flew approximately 95,000 passengers from 2015 to November 2020, among them was a 90-year old great-grandmother whose wish list included flying our balloon for her birthday.
 Her family maintains she will never forget the experience.
 Amélie also greets a young girl every morning watching from her bedroom window from a nearby neighborhood.
 I know this because the youngster has written to me twice.